 “Termination of Hawaii Facility Agreement” means that certain Termination of Hawaii Facility Agreement, dated the date hereof, between the Trust, the Agent and Enron, terminating all obligations of all parties to the Hawaii Facility Agreement.

-“Total Return Swap Agreement” means (i) that certain ISDA Master Agreement dated November 20, 2000 and executed by the Trust and Enron, together with the Schedule and each Swap Confirmation thereto or (ii) if applicable, each ISDA Master Agreement executed by the Trust and , together with the Schedule and each Swap Confirmation thereto.
+“Total Return Swap Agreement” means (i) that certain ISDA Master Agreement dated November 20, 2000 and executed by the Trust and Enron, together with the Schedule and each Swap Confirmation thereto or (ii) if applicable, each ISDA Master Agreement executed by the Trust and a Permitted Swap Party Enron North America Corp., together with the Schedule and each Swap Confirmation thereto.

 “Tranche” has the meaning given to such term in Section 2.1.